-The following conditions must be met for the installation to initiate: the battery voltage must be greater than 12.5 V, the wheel speed must be at 0 mph, and the RPMs must equal 0.
+The following conditions must be met for the installation to initiate: the battery voltage must be greater than 12.5 V, the wheel speed must be 0 mph (0 km/h), and the RPMs must equal 0.

 The display will restart after the installation has successfully completed.